Welcome to the Department of Visual Arts at UMBC!

 Thanks for taking the time to include this information in your syllabi.

 BTW: Please let your students know that if they are upset about something in the course, that there is a strict hierarchy for lodging complaints.
-First the student should communicate with you; if the matter is not resolved he/she should communicate with the chair; if there is still no resolution then student can then approach the Dean.
-Please deter students from directly emailing the President or the Dean as a first course of action.
+First, the student should communicate with you; if the matter is not resolved he/she should communicate with the chair; if there is still no resolution then the student can then approach the Dean.
+Please deter students from directly emailing the President or the Dean as the first course of action.

 You’ll need to sign up for a library card through the Baltimore County Public Library. https://www.bcpl.info/services/get-a-library-card.html